About

 Most people hear the word "cholesterol" and imagine something harmful floating through the bloodstream.
 But cholesterol is not an invader—it is a natural ingredient the body has relied on since the beginning of life.
 Problems arise only when its movement becomes unregulated, much like a river that overflows and erodes the land around it.

-What Cholesterol Actually Is—Beyond the Usual Definition
+What Cholesterol Actually Is

 Cholesterol is a waxy, fat-like material created mostly by the liver.
 It does not dissolve in blood, so it needs transporters—similar to passengers needing vehicles.